bqardi/clear-cra/readme.md

 `npx clear-cra`

-This is a very simple package that tries to remove and change boilerplate files after you have run create-react-app.
+This is a very simple package that tries to remove and edit boilerplate files after you have run create-react-app.

-This is very usefull when you don't want to remove all files yourself.
+This is very usefull when you don't want to remove and edit all files yourself.

 ## Which files are removed?